vensarip/azure-content/articles/hyper-v-recovery-manager-capacity-planner.md

 5. If you are using certificate-based authentication, click **Select Certificate** and provide the certificate information.

-6. In the **Authorization and storage** section, use the radio buttons to specify whether to allow **any** authenticated (primary) server to send replication data to this Replica server or to limit acceptance to data from specific primary servers.
+6. In the **Authorization and Storage** section, use the radio button to specify to allow **any** authenticated (primary) server to send replication data to this Replica server.

 7. Click **OK** or **Apply** when you are finished.

        ![Hyper-V Settings](./media/hyper-v-recovery-manager-capacity-planner/image1.png)

-8. Validate that the https listener is running by executing “**netsh http show servicestate**”.
+8. Validate that the https listener is running by executing

+		netsh http show servicestate

 9. Open firewall ports